Using a DC to AC power inverter in your truck allows you to run many appliances just as you would at or in your home.

 The stated amount of power this unit can provide is 140 watts continuous and 200 watts peak.

-small unit, Mike could at least use a
+With this small unit, Mike could at least use a small AC-powered crock pot.

 Using a larger power-inverting device gave us the flexibility to use the kinds of kitchen appliances that we use at home.